 We offer a number of education programs to a wide variety of audiences.
-Check the Chapter Calendar, email us at firstname.lastname@example.org or call (800) 272-3900 for program times and locations near you.
+Check the Chapter Calendar, email us at firstname.lastname@example.org or call 800.272.3900 for available program times.
 Below is a list of programs we offer to the community:

 Cognitive Impairment Care Planning

 Cognitive decline — including Alzheimer's disease and other dementias — can be difficult and time consuming to discuss with patients.

 Although in-depth care planning is beneficial for all, this type of service has not been covered under Medicare — until now.
 See More